 Compared to franchising, buying an existing business involves significantly more time and money.
 The full process of finding and acquiring the right company can take over a year.
 It’s not uncommon for deals to fall apart due to disagreements on price or the discovery of hidden problems like outstanding debts or products becoming irrelevant.

 To get an idea of what’s for sale in your area, talk to local business owners and check the numerous websites that show businesses for sale.
 Business owners usually don’t alert the public when putting their businesses up for sale.
-Thus, the best way to learn who’s interested in selling is by speaking with business owners in private.
+Thus, the best way to learn who’s interested in selling is by speaking with business owners privately.
 After conducting research, you can take your first significant step in this process and contact a business broker.

 Start a Brick-and-Mortar Shop

 The most expensive and time-consuming path to entrepreneurship is opening your own brick-and-mortar shop.
 When you consider the number of expenses and physical labor involved, there’s only one logical reason to choose this option: location.
-If you’re looking to start your own business and you know of a perfect location that’s newly available, it might make sense to capitalize on this rare opportunity.
+If you’re looking to start your own business and know of a perfect location that’s newly available, it might make sense to capitalize on this rare opportunity.
 Location plays a massive role in the success of brick-and-mortar shops.
 For this reason, the right location can sometimes justify the astronomical costs of monthly rent or a commercial mortgage.

 How Should You Finance Your Startup?